mlyann/mlyann/README.md

 ### Coffee Chat

-To everyone, if you would like to chat about life, career plan, or research ideas related to AI/ML, feel free to email me ([mlyang721@arizona.edu](mailto:mlyang721@arizona.edu)) to schedule a meeting.
+To everyone, if you would like to chat about life, career plan, or research ideas related to AI/ML, feel free to email me ([mingly@arizona.edu](mailto:mingly@arizona.edu)) to schedule a meeting.
 I will dedicate 30 mins every week for such meetings.

 </ul>